Zwemvest/QuestForTheFrozenFlame/docs/Session_Summary/Session_1.md

 After a few more attacks, we managed to end the moose.
 It wasn't to be trifeled with and we all learned a valueable lesson about standing in the way of a moose.
 I thanked [[Desna]] for the gift of wonder and life, and said goodbye to the creature as it departed for new realms.
 I hope it understands that what we did is a necessity for the survival of our [[Broken_Tusk|tribe]] .

-We fully skinned the creature for its leather, its bones ([[Kaska]] in particular seemed interested in the bones.
+We fully skinned the creature for its leather, its bones ([[Willow]] in particular seemed interested in the bones.
 I wonder if she knows about Iruxi bone magic.
-I should talk to her about that some time.), and mostly importantly, it's meat.
+I should talk to her about that some time.), it's antlers (which [[Kaska]] took), and mostly importantly, it's meat.
 We decided to haul it all back to camp, and learned a valueable lesson about the best and most efficient use of a hunted animal's carcass. <font style="color:orangered">We all gained the "[All of the Animal](https://2e.aonprd.com/Feats.aspx?ID=3422)" feat</font>

 When we arrived at the tribe, everyone was happy to see us.
 We celebrated in the evening while [[Wipa]] told us about the upcoming [[Green_Moon_Festival]], in 5 days time.
 We are to complete three tasks before then:
-- Catch Tapirs
+1. Catch Tapirs
-- Get water
+2. Get water
-- Clean up the [[Rock_loom]], the location the festival will be held.
+3. Clean up the [[Rock_loom]], the location the festival will be held.

 All tasks take about a day to complete, so if we start tomorrow, it should just about work out.